Sv443/BetterYTM/contributing.md

 > ```
 >
 > Shows a prompt dialog with the specified message and type.
+> If another prompt is already shown, it will be closed (and resolve as closed or canceled) and the new one will be shown immediately afterwards.
+>
+> If the type is `alert` (default), the user can only close the prompt.
+> In this case the Promise always resolves with `true`.
+>
-> The user can choose between confirming or canceling the prompt.
+> For the type `confirm`, the user can choose between confirming or canceling the prompt.
-> Closing the dialog counts as canceling.
-> The Promise resolves with `true` if the user confirmed the prompt and `false` if they canceled it.
+> In this case the Promise resolves with `true` if the user confirmed and `false` if the user canceled or closed.
-> The Promise always resolves with `true` when the type `alert` is used.
 >
 > Properties:
 > - `message: string` - The message to show in the prompt